PaulaBarteau/data-migration/README.md

-# data-migration
+# Data Migration

-Repository to manage migration of data for incoming collections.
+This repository is used to manage migration of data for incoming collections.

 Activity in this repository will be intiated once a new collection has finalized and signed an MOU and collection portals have been created.